AnnapurnaKalmath/AI-based-Aware-Recommendation-System/Documentation.md

 ## 4. Tracking Full Distraction in Leisure State
 When the user is in a leisure state, we monitor whether their engagement turns into full distraction:
 •	Background Monitoring:
-o	While the user engages with entertainment content, the system tracks behavior without immediate intervention.
+1. While the user engages with entertainment content, the system tracks behavior without immediate intervention.
 •	Flagging Full Distraction:
-o	If the user indulges in their “drug of choice” or non-productive content for more than 45 minutes continuously, they are flagged as fully distracted. o	This information contributes to their distraction profile and helps tailor future nudging and recommendations.
+1. If the user indulges in their “drug of choice” or non-productive content for more than 45 minutes continuously, they are flagged as fully distracted.
+2. This information contributes to their distraction profile and helps tailor future nudging and recommendations.
 •	Tracking Metrics:
-o	Content switching speed, time between switches, scrolling time, content repetition, and engagement with the drug of choice continue to be monitored to assess the depth of distraction.
+1. Content switching speed, time between switches, scrolling time, content repetition, and engagement with the drug of choice continue to be monitored to assess the depth of distraction.